HungHHong/DSA-Final/README.md

 ### ⚠️ Full Dataset Warning

-> When using the full dataset (`ratings.csv`), expect a delay when launching the program.
-> It contains over **32 million ratings**, and processing that volume of data will take longer at startup.
+The full dataset (`ratings.csv`) contains over 32 million entries.
+When loaded into memory as a dense matrix for collaborative filtering, it may require **more than 126 GB of RAM**.
+If your are hardward bound, we would recommended to use our included `ratings_sample.csv` file instead.
 ---

 ---